Graduate Certificate in Palliative Care

 As a formal award of the University of Melbourne, the Graduate Certificate in Palliative Care offers 50 points of training at graduate level, delivered as four standard 12.5 point subjects.
-All subjects (except for Paediatric Palliative Care) consist of 4 days of face-to-face teaching each, with additional online learning.
+All remaining 2020 subjects have been transitioned into an online learning format.
 Students are required to complete the four subjects within a two year period.

 Students should expect to commit 170 hours per 12.5 credit point subject, which includes class time attendance, relevant literature searching and reading and preparation of assignments.